 Then there’s fish sauce.
 This pungent liquid isn’t just a condiment; it’s a foundational ingredient.
 Made from fermented small fish, its production is a time-honoured process with different regions and producers developing their distinct flavour profiles.

-Thai Food Heritage And Religious Festivals
+Thai Food Heritage and Religious Festivals

 In Thailand, festivals are colourful expressions of faith, tradition, and community.
 And food plays a starring role.
 From national holidays to local temple fairs, the preparation of specific dishes is synonymous with certain events.